 “The Imprisoned Turnabout” is arguably the most straightforward of any of this game’s episodes.
 Nonetheless, like “Turnabout Target”, it makes you work for the ending, and you will be relieved when you finally hear the “presto” variation of the questioning theme play.
 Then again, unlike in Ace Attorney Investigations, the “presto” variation plays even when confronting innocent witnesses, meaning you can no longer use this to gauge your progress.
 There are many other small touches that successfully signpost just how much the creators have improved since their previous work as well.

 One issue plaguing Ace Attorney Investigations was it introduced its rival character, Shi-Long Lang, too late in the game.
 He first appears in the third episode and doesn’t become relevant again until the fifth.
 This was likely one of the reasons why much of the game felt directionless.
 The writers clearly learned from their mistakes because Prosecutor’s Path introduces a majority of its major players within the first two episodes.
 It even gives you two characters who act as a rival to Edgworth: Sebastian Debeste and Justine Courtney.
-Sebastian is a prosecutor who, as enforced by his surname, fancies himself a renowned prosecutor despite coming across as a clueless dolt.
+Sebastian is a young man who, as enforced by his surname, fancies himself a renowned prosecutor despite coming across as a clueless dolt.
 This overconfidence stems from the excellent grades he received in school than any practical experience as his first testimony demonstrates.
-Amusingly, it manages to be difficult to crack simply because it’s so overwrought and vague that Edgeworth has no choice but to press his statements for actual substantial information.
+Amusingly, it manages to be difficult to crack simply because it’s so overwrought and vague that Edgeworth has no choice but to press his statements for actual usable information.

 Accompanying Sebastian is Justine Courtney.
 She is a member of the Prosecutorial Investigation Committee and she informs Edgeworth that this case is to be handed to the decidedly less-than-capable Sebastian.
 The reason he is disallowed to investigate further is because of how he handled the fake assassination plot.
 The plane was protected by extraterrestrial rights.
 Had Edgeworth made even the slightest error in judgement, it would’ve caused an international incident.
 Naturally, this causes quite a lot of friction between the two characters.
 Courtney disapproves of Edgeworth’s tactics, believing them to have “ends justify the means” connotations.
 Meanwhile, Edgeworth states that he can’t accept Courtney’s dogmatic adherence to the rules.
 In a way, this relationship is an antithesis to the one between Edgeworth and Kay.
 While Edgeworth and Kay are both good people who go about seeking justice in distinct ways, Edgeworth and Courtney have wildly different interpretations about how the law should be applied to the betterment of society.